noir-lang/book/src/getting_started/nargo/commands.md

 ## `nargo build`

-Generate the `toml` files for specifying in/output values of the Noir program.
+Generate the `Prover.toml` and `Verifier.toml` files for specifying prover and verifier in/output values of the Noir program respectively.

 ## `nargo prove <proof_name>`